Bama Time! Thoughts on trikes and a FrankenSurly

 Now an adult, I still don’t track my rides in minutes or miles, or even in days, or years.
 I remember my saddle time by life chapters and colored feelings.
 I can remember the distinct dirt smell of 18 Road in Fruita when I was 18 and had violent sideburns, just as well I can remember the soft spongy moss on Mt Hood the year my Mom died, or odd sandy rocks on Long Island singletrack I discovered while on tour with Santa Cruz Bicycles.
 I have no idea how many times I rode my bike last week.
 Or where I went, what I did, or who I saw.

-This particular bike used to be a Surly Straggler, size medium, fitting 27.5″ rotate-ers, but things have changed.
+This particular bike used to be a Surly Straggler, size medium, fitting 27.5″ rotate-ers, but things has changed.
 The frame was given to me by a friend and came with a super custom headtube which looks to be wire-welded by a sophomore student at the Voc/Tech school.
 Not bad, but not good.
-I’m guessing it’s about 70 degrees, because I endo’ed pretty easily on a stack of logs, kinda like you would have done on a late 90s Trek with bar-ends and canti brakes.
+I’m guessing it’s about 70 degrees, because I endo’ ed pretty easily on a stack of logs, kinda like you would have done on a late 90s Trek with bar-ends and canti brakes.
 I’m not complaining; I’m just telling you how it is.
 It’s not a super slack mountain bike angle, but it is trusty enough to try some things your friends would wanna watch.

 The fork is a fine specimen as well.
 She came with a through-axle that was about two inches too long and cost me a box of Dremmel wheels to make fit.
 The fork is definitely steel and lots of it, too.
 Weight?
 I’m gonna say 1.8lbs, with Price Is Right rules where if you guess too high, you’re out.
 It’s good, though.
 I like the fork.
 Maybe Surly made it, maybe not.
 Don’t know.
 Who knows?
 Who cares?
-I spray-painted it pink.
+I spray-painted it for pink.